AntonioRochaAZ/CPP-Game/README.md

 repository are original and are made in [Aseprite](https://www.aseprite.org/).

 ## Current state of development
+> You can move the first player with the W, A, S, D keys, and shoot with R.
+> For the second player, it can be moved with the I, J, K, L keys, and it shoots with P.
-> You can now toggle whether the camera should follow the player or not with
+> Finally, you can still toggle the camera to follow Player 1 by pressing M.
-> P. When the camera is following the player, a second player model is shown.
-> You can also exit the game by clicking ESC.
-You can shoot projectiles
-> with K.

 ![Current state of development](assets/current.gif)